Now Hiring: Summer Field Agronomist

 Saskatchewan Pulse Growers (SPG) is a development board for the dynamic and growing pulse crop industry.
 Accountable to, and funded by the over 15,000 pulse growers in the province, we provide leadership and work to create opportunities for profitable growth of the Saskatchewan pulse industry by investing in research, market development, communications, and agronomy extension.

 Based in Southern Saskatchewan, this role is an exciting opportunity for a motivated self-starter looking to build a future career in agronomy.
 If you have an interest to be in the field and working with agronomists and growers to monitor crop development and pest issues this may be a fit for you.
 If you are motivated to make a difference for farmers and have a drive to continue to expand your knowledge then we want to hear from you.
-The Summer Field Agronomist is responsible for monitoring and surveying pulse fields and programs in the region as well as representing SPG at field days and summer tours.
-Reporting to the Agronomy Manager, the Summer Field Agronomist’s primary responsibilities will include:
+Reporting to the Agronomy Manager, the Summer Field Agronomist is responsible for monitoring and surveying pulse fields and programs in the region as well as representing SPG at field days and summer tours.

-- Agronomy expertise: develop expertise on chickpea, soybean and lentil production through collaborations with local agronomists and growers.
+- Develop expertise on pulse crop production through collaborations with local agronomists and growers.
 Learn how to scout for disease and what the symptoms look like.
 Develop portfolio of images to assist with future diagnostics.

 - Represent SPG at extension activities such as field days and tours.